 - determine the signalling pathways within immune cells responsible for the outcome of cell transplantation.

 Genomic imprinting is a form of epigenetic gene regulation in mammals which results in the copy of either the mother or the father being turned off.
 The “imprinted genome” includes less than 1% of the human genes but is essential for normal development and influences key physiological pathways that impact on the health of the mother and the baby.
-Research by Dr Miguel Constancia (Non-clinical lecturer, Obstetrics & Gynaecology) and Dr Anne Fergusson-Smith (Reader, PDN) aims at unravelling how imprinting works at the various levels, using multi-disciplinary approaches that include genetics, molecular biology, developmental biology, physiology and animal modelling.
+Research by Dr Miguel Constancia (Non-clinical senior lecturer, Obstetrics & Gynaecology) and Dr Anne Ferguson-Smith (Professor, Genetics) aims at unravelling how imprinted genes and more globally epigenetic mechanisms of gene regulation work to sustain an healthy pregnancy at the various levels, using multi-disciplinary approaches that include genetics, molecular biology, developmental biology, physiology and animal modelling.
 Researchers want to know how imprinted genes control pre and postnatal nutritional resources in several organ systems, from the placenta to the brain, and in the context of the developing organism.
 Other main interests include the study of imprinting defects during pregnancy that impact on the growth trajectory of the baby and the wellbeing of the mother (e.g. intra-uterine growth restriction and overgrowth, maternal metabolism, pre-eclampsia, cancer).
 Research is also being focused on the dynamics of epigenetic marking systems, how these are influenced by environmental factors, and links with early growth programming, metabolism and disease risk in later life.

 Cancer of the Female Reproductive organs

-Research led by Professor Margaret Stanley (Department of Pathology) has unraveled important insights into the in vivo mechanisms of cervical cell-mediated immunity against HPV infections.
+Research led by Professor Margaret Stanley (Department of Pathology) has unravelled important insights into the in vivo mechanisms of cervical cell-mediated immunity against HPV infections.
 Dr Nick Coleman (Department of Pathology) has discovered novel protein biomarkers to improve early diagnosis of pre-malignant stages of cervical cancer.
 Prof Carlos Caldas (Department of Oncology) is Research Director of the Cambridge Breast Unit.
-Work led by Prof Caldas has resulted in the discovery of novel genetic prognostic signatures in ER positive breast cancer.
-He leads the CancerGRID national project that is aimed at developing software tools to combine clinical and molecular data to facilitate high quality translational studies.
-Dr Helena Earl leads a national translational trial in breast cancer in which gene expression analysis of serial biopsies will be used to indentify novel predictive markers of chemotherapy response.
+Work led by Prof Caldas has resulted in the discovery of novel genetic prognostic signatures in ER positive breast cancer..
+Dr Helena Earl leads a national translational trial in breast cancer in which gene expression analysis of serial biopsies will be used to identify novel predictive markers of chemotherapy response.
 Paul Edwards (Department of Pathology) has discovered the first balanced chromosomal translocation in breast cancer involving the neuregulin gene.
 Dr Luke Hughes-Davies, Department of Oncology, is studying the role of the interaction between EMSY and BRCA2 in breast cancer.